The Origin of Life

 The Great Chain of Being

-Of course, the sense of an evolutionary direction in living systems has been long recognised.
+Of course, the sense of an evolutionary direction in living systems has been recognised for a long time.

 Some buddist scholars partition living systems into heaven, humans, fighting spirits, animals, ghosts and hell - on a kind of karmic ladder of rebirth.